Luxembourg Resistance

 When Luxembourg was invaded and annexed by Nazi Germany in 1940, a national consciousness started to emerge.
 From 1941 onwards, the first resistance groups formed in secret, operating underground and in defiance of the German occupation.
 Their covert activities included aiding political refugees and those evading conscription into the German forces, as well as disseminating patriotic leaflets to bolster the Luxembourgish population's spirits.

 As with other countries, the origins and ideologies of the various Resistance groups were diverse.
-Motivations ranged from those who found Nazi ideology itself worth fighting against, to those who valued first and foremost their country's freedom.
-The political spectrum spanned from communists to clerical-conservative elements, with some groups even harboring anti-Semitic sentiments.
+Motivations ranged from anti-fascism to independence.
+The political spectrum spanned from communists to clerical-conservative elements.

 Historical development

 Overview

 People who actively resisted the German occupation in Luxembourg were only a small minority (just like collaborators).
 The relationship between them and the wider population can be described as "symbiotic".
 The resistors, without the support of the population, would have struggled to operate, and without the Resistance's activity, the population might have succumbed to the German occupants' propaganda.